corpusops/cookiecutter-symfony/{{cookiecutter.out_dir}}/INSTALL.md

 ```

 You may need some alteration on your local ``/etc/hosts`` to reach the site using
-domains and ports declared in docker.env
+domains and ports declared in docker-compose.yml (or docker.env if you have overrides).

 For example if you have: